 - One in five (19%) of girls have changed to a less suitable sanitary product due to cost

-The research also looked at the stigma surrounding periods and menstruation as they can leave young women feeling embarrassed, isolated and anxious.
-Using inappropriate products, or using products for too long, carries significant health risks, as well as have an impact on someone’s dignity and self-esteem.
+The research also looked at the stigma surrounding periods and menstruation as they can leave young women feeling embarrassed, isolated, and anxious.
+Using inappropriate products, or using products for too long, carries significant health risks, as well as has an impact on someone’s dignity and self-esteem.

 Further statistics on taboo and stigma surrounding periods and menstruation

 - Nearly half (48%) of girls aged 14-21 in the UK are embarrassed by their periods

 - Only one in five (22%) girls feel comfortable discussing their period with their teacher